 Open Educational Resources (OER) are an answer to that need.

 There are millions of educational resources out there that are available for others to freely use.
 There are all kinds: full courses, course materials, modules, textbooks, streaming videos, tests, software, and many other tools, materials and techniques used to support access to knowledge.

-Here is how OER is defined in more specific and fancy terms:
+Here is how OER is defined in more specific terms:

 Open educational resources (OER) are educational materials that reside in the public domain or have been released under an open license that permits their free use and re-purposing by others (definition by Hewlett Foundation).

 To put it another way.
 OER meet these criteria in: